Kahoot vs Quizlet: Which Actually Helps You Learn? [2026]

 - Kahoot’s defenses (Two-Step Join, Player Authentication, lobby lock) block most automated entries, but teachers still report disruption on public games.

-So can professors tell if a student used Quizlet?
-Often yes.
-Quizlet study sets are indexed by Google, and Turnitin-style tools can match student submissions against public sets.
+Professors often can tell when a student used Quizlet.
+Northeastern University explicitly names posting to sites like Quizlet as a policy violation.
 Using a published set to study is fine.
 Posting graded work, exam questions, or copying shared answers is where the line gets drawn.

 For Teachers: Classroom Tools Compared